mourya-s89/Ecommerce-Follow-Along/README.md

 * added the **password encryption** in backend signup page.
 * added comparision for checking password is correct or not in login backend.

+### Milestone 7: Login Functionality

+In this milestone, the following tasks were achieved:

+1. **Implemented Login Endpoint**:
+   - Created a new endpoint `/login` for user authentication.
+   - Accepts user credentials (`email` and `password`).

+2. **Password Validation**:
+   - Used `bcrypt` to securely compare hashed passwords.
+   - Ensures user security and data protection.

+3. **Error Handling**:
+   - Handled scenarios for:
+     - User not found.
+     - Invalid credentials.

+4. **Tested the Endpoint**:
+   - Verified functionality using Postman with various test cases.

+---